How to Look Your Best for the Job Interview and Beyond

 Carrying Your Attire Forward Into the Job

-Dressing appropriately isn’t just important for the job interview but also for the job if it is offered to you.
+Dressing appropriately isn’t just important for the healthcare job interview but also for the job if it is offered to you.
 Depending on your position, your attire may be decided for you in the form of scrubs.
-Otherwise, when working in a healthcare role, it is recommended that your attire strike a balance between appearance, comfort, and practicality.7 Talk with your employer to learn what they suggest for everyday workplace clothing.
+Otherwise, when working in a healthcare role, it is recommended that your attire strikes a balance between appearance, comfort, and practicality.7 Talk with your employer to learn what they suggest for everyday workplace clothing.
 This helps you choose outfits that align with their expectations.

 Want More Help Preparing for Your Job Interview?

-At Ultimate Medical Academy (UMA), we understand that interviewing for a job can lead to increased stress.
+At Ultimate Medical Academy (UMA), we understand that interviewing for a healthcare job can lead to increased stress.
 That’s why our Career Services team is here to help in any way we can, whether you want to know how to make your resume shine or would feel more confident by practicing with a mock interview.
-Call us today at 888-315-8211 to speak with your advisor and learn more about how we can help take the stress out of the job interview process.
+Call us today at 888-315-8211 to speak with your advisor and learn more about how we can help take the stress out of the healthcare job interview process.

 1 Howlett N, Pine K, Orakcioglu I, Fletcher B. The Influence of Clothing on First Impressions: Rapid and Positive Responses to Minor Changes in Male Attire.
-Journal of Fashion Marketing and Management. https://doi.org/10.1108/13612021311305128
+Journal of Fashion Marketing and Management. https://www.emerald.com/insight/content/doi/10.1108/13612021311305128/full/html

 2 Toledano E. May the Best (Looking) Man Win: The Unconscious Role of Attractiveness in Employment Decisions.
-Cornell HR Review. https://hdl.handle.net/1813/73005
+Cornell HR Review. https://ecommons.cornell.edu/items/8eb31e41-d8ae-4531-81f0-01017e881888

 3 The Balance Careers.
 The Best Outfits for Job Interviews. https://www.thebalancecareers.com/best-interview-attire-for-every-type-of-interview-2061364